The ZKB Prizes

 The ZKB Audience Prize CHF 10,000.-

-Two years ago, the Zürcher Kantonalbank successfully launched the ZKB Audience Prize of 10 000 Swiss Francs.
-Ever since, both the expert jury and the audience have the opportunity to cast their vote for productions nominated for the ZKB Patronage and the ZKB Acknowledgement Prize.
+In 2016, the Zürcher Kantonalbank successfully launched the ZKB Audience Prize of 10,000 Swiss Francs.
+Since then both the expert jury and audiences have had the opportunity to cast their vote for productions nominated for the ZKB Patronage and the ZKB Acknowledgement Prize.
 The spectators at those shows are handed out a ballot on which they can rate what they have seen.
-While in 2016, the Australian acrobatic company Gravity & Other Myths clearly won the audience’s approval, the 2017 prize, following a head-to-head race, went to the Mexican performer Lukas Avendaño for his touching solo «No soy persona.
-Soy mariposa».

 Seize the opportunity again this year and cast your vote for one of the nominated productions.
 This is a winwin situation as not only young, deserving artists can benefit from this, but you can too.
 All voters automatically enter a raffle for one of the following three prizes :